waldronmatt/FullCalendar-BS4-PHP-MySQL-JSON/README.md

 ## Purpose

-MySQL/JSON integration with fullcalendar
+MySQL/JSON integration with FullCalendar with event recurrence capabilities.

-* FC updated from v2.6.1 to v3.9.0
-* BS3 to BS4 update
-* Event title/description hover added
+# Features

-* Repeating events (NEW!)
+* **Repeating events (NEW!)**
-    * Weekday scheduling supported!
+    * Weekday scheduling supported
     * Recurring events, all-day events, multi-day events supported
     * Recurrence editing restricted to delete only
     * Available for JSON
 * Event scheduling
     * JSON scheduling added
     * Description field added for MySQL/JSON
+* FC updated from v2.6.1 to v3.9.0
+* BS3 to BS4 update
+* Event title/description hover added

 ## Getting Started

 MySQL

 1. Copy files to localhost
-2. Create a table in DB called "calendar", and create the tables found in calendar.sql
+2. Create a table in DB called *calendar*, and create the tables found in *calendar.sql*
-3. Open bdd.php and enter DB credentials
+3. Open *bdd.php* and enter your DB credentials
-4. Open index.php
+4. Open *index.php* from browser

 JSON

 1. Copy files to localhost
-2. Open index-json.php
+2. Open *index-json.php* from browser

-# Features

-* Repeating events (NEW!)
-    * Weekday scheduling supported!
-    * Recurring events, all-day events, multi-day events supported
-    * Recurrence editing restricted to delete only
-    * Available for JSON
-* Event scheduling
-    * JSON scheduling added
-    * Description field added for JSON/MySQL
-* FC updated from v2.6.1 to v3.9.0
-* BS3 to BS4 update
-* Event title/description onhover added
+Note: If event editing not "sticking" on refresh, verify file permissions are sufficient. ``` ls -l ```

-# Usage
+# Event Structure

 JSON Object Event